-NAPTAs Professional Development Review is mapped to the National Occupational Standards for Supporting Teaching and Learning.
-These provide a practical framework to help evaluate staffs knowledge and skills, giving staff and managers an insight into:
+NAPTAs Teaching Assistant Development Programme (TADP) is based on the National Occupational Standards for Supporting Teaching and Learning.
+These provide a practical framework to help evaluate staff's knowledge and skills, giving staff and managers an insight into:

 - what their current skills are